- Introduction to Oil Trading

 - What are oil focused funds?
 Oil focused funds or hedge funds can invest a sum of money in oil-related companies to generate returns for their clients.

 - What are oil CFDs?
-CFD means the contract for difference.
+CFD means the contract for difference (CFD).
 These contracts enable you to trade on the changing prices of spot, futures, and options.

 How to Trade Oil

 There are several ways of trading oil markets and you don’t actually need to buy oil in its physical form.
-Instead, you can trade oil online.
+Instead, you can trade oil online through reputable brokers that offer you the possibility of trading oil on leverage.
 You can speculate on the short-term price movements, as well as long-term movements.

 1. How to Make Profits From Oil Price Movements in the Short Term